RyersonAI/ChessMachine/README.md

 # ChessMachine

-The ChessMachine is an autonomous robot that can play chess against a human player.
+The ChessMachine is an autonomous robot that can play chess against a human.

 ![](img/chess-machine.png)